zenecture/neuroflow/README.md

 ```

 This gives a fully connected `DenseNetwork`, which is initialized with random weights in range (-1, 1) by `WeightProvider`.
-Further, we have pre-defined activators, so we can place a `Sigmoid` on the layers.
+Further, we have pre-defined activators, so we can place a softly firing `Sigmoid` on the cells.

 In NeuroFlow, network architectures are expressed as <a href="https://github.com/milessabin/shapeless">HLists</a>.
 They give type-safety and a humble ability to compose groups of layers.
 For instance, a little deeper net, with some